Privilege, Knowledge, and Access: Navigating Education Through Cultural Capital

 Words by GEC Platform Member, Amy Wilby, Batley MAT

 “But Miss, what if you’ve never read ‘Little Red Riding Hood’?”.
 This was a question that was posed to me as I led my class through the analysis of a commonly used Historical source.
-The cartoon used the story of Little Red Riding Hood to portray Poland as the defenceless "Little Red Riding Hood" being threatened by Germany and the USSR, acting as the "grandma" who intends to attack her.
-I’ll admit, I had never really thought of that before, and it led me to investigate other sources.
-It soon became clear that the cultural bias shown through the choice of sources in History, the choice of words shown in exams such as the 2023 KS2 reading SATs papers and the assumption that learners have prototypical examples to be able to decipher complex metaphors, would hugely disadvantage many learners.
+I’ll admit, I had never really thought of that before, and it led me to investigate further.
+Another such example is the 2023 KS2 reading SATs papers and the assumption that learners have prototypical (1) language examples to be able to decipher complex metaphors.
+It soon became clear that the cultural bias shown not only through the choice of sources in History, but also the choice of words shown in exams, would hugely disadvantage many learners.

 Take the 2023 SATs reading paper, it features a camping trip in the highlands and sheep rustling.
 The assumption here is that all learners have been camping and therefore have a schema for this type of experience.
 The term ‘Sheep Rustling’ goes much deeper than the simple decoding of the words and will hugely disadvantage those for whom rural life is unfamiliar.